gstanden/scst-3.x-debian/README.md

 wget https://github.com/gstanden/orabuntu-lxc/archive/master.zip

-and then unzip the archive and navigate to orabuntu-lxc-master/orabuntu/archives
+and then unzip the archive and navigate to:

+> cd orabuntu-lxc-master/orabuntu/archives

 where you will find the scst-files.tar archive.